Banisher2005/SRM-Desk/README.md

 ## Known Limitations

-- Currently targets Batch 1 of the 2025 unified timetable.
-The URL is hardcoded to `#Page:Unified_Time_Table_2025_Batch_1`.
-Students in other batches will need to update this in `content.js`.
 - Tested on SRM Kattankulathur only.
 Other SRM campuses may use different portal structures.
 - If Academia is slow or under load, sync may time out and return partial data.
 Running sync again usually resolves this.
 - Marks parsing depends on the nested table structure Zoho uses for test performance cells.
 If SRM changes the portal layout, the marks parser may break first.